aframevr/aframe/docs/primitives/a-torus-knot.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-[geometry]: ../components/geometry.md

-The torus knot primitive creates pretzel shapes using the [geometry][geometry] component with the type set to `torusKnot`.
+The torus-knot primitive creates a pretzel shape using the [geometry component] with type set to `torusKnot`.

 ## Example